US, SKorea open to expanded military drills to deter North

 As part of a five-day visit in Asia, Biden spent Saturday developing his relationship with Yoon, who assumed office little more than a week ago.

-In advance of the meeting, there have been worries in Seoul that Washington is slipping back to the Obama administration’s “strategic patience” policy of ignoring North Korea until it demonstrates seriousness about denuclearization, an approach that was criticized for neglecting the North as it made huge strides in building its nuclear arsenal.

-The U.S. president opened Saturday by laying a wreath at Seoul National Cemetery, wearing white gloves and a somber expression as he also burned incense and then signed a guest book.
-Biden then greeted Yoon at the People’s House for a nearly two-hour meeting and brief public remarks.
-The pair will also hold a joint news conference and attend a leaders’ dinner at the National Museum of Korea.
+The U.S. president on Saturday laid a wreath at Seoul National Cemetery, wearing white gloves and a somber expression as he also burned incense and then signed a guest book.
+Biden then greeted Yoon at the People’s House for a nearly two-hour meeting followed by the joint news conference.
+The leaders will also attend a dinner at the National Museum of Korea.

 Biden faces growing disapproval within the U.S. over inflation near a 40-year high, but his administration sees one clear economic win in the contest with China for influence in the Pacific.
-Bloomberg Economics Analysis estimates that the U.S. economy will grow faster this year than China for the first time since 1976, a forecast that White House press secretary Karine Jean-Pierre credited to Biden’s spending on coronavirus relief and infrastructure that led to faster job growth.
+Bloomberg Economics Analysis estimates that the U.S. economy will grow faster this year than China for the first time since 1976, a forecast that Biden highlighted at the news conference.

-The national security event that is galvanizing broader discussions between the two countries has been Russia’s invasion of Ukraine, a war that has led to an unprecedented set of sanctions by the U.S. and its allies.

-South Korea joined the U.S. in imposing export controls against Russia and blocking Russian banks from the SWIFT payments system.
-Its participation was key to stopping Russia’s access to computer chips and other technologies needed for weapons and economic development.
+The U.S. has struggled to knit together a coalition of countries in Asia that can counterbalance China’s growing strength, abandoning the trade deal known as the Trans-Pacific Partnership after a political backlash at home.

+Biden sidestepped a question about resurrecting the agreement, but he spoke about the potential for closer ties in the region beyond traditional allies like South Korea and Japan.

 Through the first 14 months of Biden’s administration, Pyongyang held off on missile tests even as it ignored efforts by the administration to reach out through back channels in hopes of restarting talks that could lead to the North’s denuclearization in return for sanctions relief.